As one of the most common skin allergies, atopy affects a huge number of pets. Learn how to spot and treat it.

 Atopic dermatitis tends to be seasonal, particularly if it’s caused by pollen in the natural environment.
 Spring and summer are usually the most aggravating time for pets with atopy.

-Why does atopy develop?
+Why does atopy develop in dogs and cats?

 This is because the condition is caused by an inappropriate immune reaction, as opposed to the allergen itself.
+It’s worth checking with your vet whether if you think your dog may be suffering.

 What are the symptoms of atopy?